Coronavirus COVID-19 Updates

 The CDC recommends wearing a mask or cloth face coverings in public settings where other social distancing measures are difficult to maintain (grocery stores, pharmacies, etc).
 Face coverings should be routinely washed depending on the frequency of use.
 A washing machine should suffice in properly washing a face covering.

-Telehealth or eHealth is a service provided by several practitioners at First Choice Neurology.
+Telehealth or televisit is a service provided by practitioners at First Choice Neurology.
 We offer a free, secure, and easy-to-use app Healow, for our patients to communicate with their doctor remotely (from your home) and manage your health care.

 The physicians of First Choice Neurology have pioneered the use of Telehealth to enable patients anywhere in the world to access their neurology doctor without ever setting foot in a physical office.
 This is a great tool for patients who are traveling out of town, busy at work, feeling sick, lacking transportation, or just wishing to stay at home.